aryachiranjeev/D-LORD/README.md

    Github link -
    This algorithm took 518.00 ms per frame

-It has been observed that SER-FIQ takes a lot of time in selecting good frame for further face recognition but yet it yields the best performance for Face recognition algorithms discussed in THE paper.
+From our experiments, SER-FIQ proves to be the best frame selection algorithm, but its per frame inference time is 65 times higher than the DWT-based method.
 SER-FIQ yields 79.35% GAR at 5m and 49.45% GAR at 15m.
-Further results and bar plots are shown in the paper D-LORD.
+Further results and bar plots are shown in the paper.

 ## Face Restoration
-Face restoration techniques have been used as it lead to significant improvement in Face Verification performance.
-Three Face Restoration algorithms used are:
+Face restoration techniques are used to improve the quality of low-resolution facial images:
 1. GFP-GAN
    Github link - https://github.com/TencentARC/GFPGAN
    This algorithm took 11.00 ms per frame